TheJacksonLaboratory/FunDataR/2_uni_bivariate/2_univariate.md

 ### The Central Limit Theorem

-In our previous lesson, we used the means of samples to estimate the mean of a population (in the example, a simulated normal distribution or uniform distribution).
+In our previous lesson, we used the means of samples to estimate the mean of a population (in the example, for a simulated normal distribution/uniform distribution).
   We learned that the sample estimates are centered on the population mean, and are therefore **unbiased** estimators of the population mean.
 The precision of the sample estimates was described in terms of the